Screen Shot 2015-01-12 at 11.41.13 AM.png

 My first job out of college was a fight choreographer.
 It was all I wanted to be growing up.
 At age 16, my cousin loaned me a bootlegged VCD called Jackie Chan: My Stunts, which taught me the fundamentals of staging fight scenes, editing, composition, and discerning the difference between good and bad acting in a fight scene.
 In the early 2000s, I stumbled upon a messageboard for aspiring stuntpeople and filmmakers, who all saw the same DVD (years later I would’ve discovered that my buddy Bing did the same but for skating videos…I wonder how many of these boards became filmmaking hubs).
 Eventually San Francisco became a little hub for many of these stuntpeople.
 I flocked to the Bay around then as well, it was glorious.
 We made shorts and features constantly, and it became a fertile breeding ground for some of the best fight choreographers working today.
 The Rope-a-Dope series was a tribute to those times.

 I co-directed Rope-a-Dope I with Eric Jacobus, who also choreographed, wrote, edited and of course starred in it.
 It came from an idea given to him by producer and stunt extraordinaire Clayton Barber: Groundhog Day, but with fighting.
 It was shot in West Oakland, Emeryville, and Treasure Island, with lots of familiar faces if you've been following either Eric's work with The Stuntpeople or mine.
-My best buddy Drew Daniels (perhaps now best known for his highly emotive work on Euphoria and Waves), who shot Eric's feature Death Grip, and probably 90% of my music videos, was the cinematographer.
+My best buddy Drew Daniels (perhaps now best known for his highly emotive work on Euphoria and Anora), who shot Eric's feature Death Grip, and probably 90% of my music videos, was the cinematographer.
 (Then-non-filmmaker) Boots Riley donated both his house and his hit single for the film.
 My former student Little Jacob, who, along with his backyard, were first seen in Aesop Rock's Cycles to Gehenna, had a fun supporting role.
 His father, a real life boxer, agreed to play the boxing coach.
 I think this was Jacob's sixth role with me, I’ve known him since he was 2-years old when I worked as a youth worker in San Francisco.
 Big shoutout to The Bay for embracing us wherever we went.
 Nowadays we’ve got professional thieves stealing a camera a week and the days where the entire neighborhood comes out to greet you seems like a distant warm memory.
 All of the bad guys were Stuntpeople troupe members.
 Dennis, the main villain, has been fighting Eric for ten years, and even taught him a great deal of martial arts. the whole thing took four days to shoot, and was extremely organized, though the set ups and variations were dazzlingly complicated.
 Eric and producer Rebecca knew exactly what went on each "day" within the story, and it made for very easy shooting.
 The only curveball was the weather.
 The last half of the fight was met with some heavy rain, which killed lots of momentum.
 But the stunt guys powered through.
 Eric, carrying new and old injuries, more than set the tone for the rest of the guys.
 Full on Jackie Chan.
 That's enough words.
 Take a peep.
 Stay thru the credits.
-We had bloopers because, like I said, Full On Jackie Chan. for a more detailed account from Eric, check out his blog: www.ericjacobus.wordpress.com/2013/10/18/groundhog-day-meets-jackie-chan-rope-a-dope-watch-now/
+We had bloopers because, like I said, Full On Jackie Chan. for a more detailed account from Eric, check out his blog.

 In the Rope a Dope sequel we upped the ante.
 I get what’s so fun about sequels now, minus the making a ton of cash part.
 Sometimes you find a theme you’re not done playing variations of yet, and sometimes the severe limitations in terms of budget, equipment, time, talent, location, and all these other constraints get out of your way just one quick year later.
 That’s what happened during Rope a Dope 2.
 (Check out Rope a Dope 1 here if you ain’t familiar.)
 It was weird to see that Tom Cruise movie come out (unnoticed?) with many of the same jokes, gags, and plot points as our humble little movie.
 When Clayton, the producer/ stunt coordinator asked us to make the sequel, we knew we had to really top it.
 Eric elaborated on the idea he already had a year ago - to double down on the Groundhog Day premise and to create a dual timeline, and we spent some months cleaning it up and making sure that it actually works.
 We assembled the crew and just never looked back.
 The production itself was quite a journey.
 Some scenes went through four re-shoots (well three and a half considering one of them was interrupted by an armed robbery in which our $60k Red Epic was forever taken from us at gunpoint).
 But one of the most brutal decisions the stunt team made was the the decision to re-shoot the last fight inside the ring.
 We had a perfectly good fight that worked with all the moves and the story in there.
 But it was done in a rush and the stunt team was just not satisfied with the results.
 We went back to the ring to spend 14 more hours beating our two leads up.
 Our aim was to create something that was spectacular, beautiful, and full of drama and humor - something that you can appreciate even if you were not remotely interested in the genre.